OMNIALowCode/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_themes.md

 ## 1. Introduction

-OMNIA Platform enables you to model a Theme that can be rendered in order to change application appearance.
+This feature allows you to add, edit or develop new user interface (UI) themes for your web applications.

-This themes can be useful in case you want to make your Tenant unique, relax the end users with a darker theme or offer them multiple options so they can customize their application as their desire.
+UI Themes allow you to make your applications unique and improve their User Experience.
+As a modeler, you can choose what theme your users will use, or you can provide them with a range of choices.

-OMNIA Themes are based on the [SCSS language](https://sass-lang.com/documentation) and [Bootstrap](https://getbootstrap.com/docs/4.0/getting-started/theming/).
+OMNIA Themes are based on the [SCSS language](https://sass-lang.com/documentation) and [Bootstrap](https://getbootstrap.com/docs/4.0/getting-started/theming/), we recommend that you become familiar with SCSS before trying to dive into this feature.

-## 2. Model Themes
+## 2. Modelling Themes

-Each theme contains an expression, that will override platform Bootstrap variables, in order to apply visual changes.
+Themes are built using SCSS variables and, because OMNIA uses Bootstrap 4 as its framework, they will override the default Bootstrap variables.

 ### How to add a new Themes?

-By accessing **_User Interface / Themes_** in the sidebar, you will have access to the themes management screen.
+To add a new theme, go to your modeler and find the **_User Interface / Themes_** option on the menu and access it.
+This will take you to your themes management dashboard.

-Selecting the option _Add new_ in the list of themes, you need to fill the following information:
+Now select _Add new_ and fill in the following information:

-- **Do you want to make this the default theme?**: option to replace OMNIA default theme on current Tenant;
+- **Do you want to make this the default theme?**: option to define the theme as the application's default;
 - **Name**: the name of the theme (needs to be unique within the model).
-If default theme option is enabled, this will be set as _"DefaultTheme"_, meaning it's only possible to have one default theme per Tenant;
+If default theme option is enabled, this will be set as _"DefaultTheme"_, meaning it's only possible to have one default theme per application;
-- **Label**: the text shown in the theme selector, to represent the theme option;
+- **Label**: the text shown in the theme selector, representing its name;
 - **Help Text**: the detailed description of the theme;
 - **Description**: the textual explanation of the theme's purpose (can be used as development documentation).

 Theme's are generated in build time, therefore you need to build a new model in order to enable the new theme.

-### How to update the Theme's expression?
+### How to edit a Theme?

-By accessing **_User Interface / Themes_** in the sidebar, select one of the themes of the list.
+By accessing **_User Interface / Themes_** in the sidebar and selecting one from the list.

-In the **_Theme_** page will you have theme's **Template**, the place to write the Theme's expression, using the [SCSS language](https://sass-lang.com/documentation).
+In the **_Theme_** page will you have theme's **Template**.
+Here's where you add/edit the Theme's expression, using [SCSS language](https://sass-lang.com/documentation).

-It's only required to set the values of the desired variables to change (the other variables will remain unchanged, setting it's value to OMNIA default appearance).
+A theme does not require a minimum amount of variables to work.
+You can change only one variable, or you can change them all.
+Every variable not edited in a theme will assume the default OMNIA theme's value.

-Since theme's are generated in build time, to update one you need to re-build the model.
-If no changes have been applied, use the _"Clean & Build"_ option to fix it.
+Because themes are generated in build time, if a platform update performs changes at the UI level, you'll need to use the _"Clean & Build"_ option to make it compatible with the new update.

 ### Which are the available variables?

-Since theme's are overriding Bootstrap variables the modeller must know what are, so to find more information about Bootstrap customization [click here](https://getbootstrap.com/docs/4.0/getting-started/theming/).
+OMNIA Themes are based in Bootstrap 4 variables and, for that reason, we recommend modellers to become familiar with them.
+To find more information about Bootstrap 4 variables [click here](https://getbootstrap.com/docs/4.0/getting-started/theming/).

-In order to allow unlimited customization options, we've added the following custom variables, with the same propose and nomenclature as the official Bootstrap variables:
+Alongside Bootstrap variables and elements, OMNIA features a few Custom Variables, designed to allow the styling of the following custom OMNIA elements:

 #### Side Panel